Jhih-Ciang/Jhih-Ciang.github.io/_pages/about.md

 📩 *jcwu (at) csie (dot) ntnu (dot) edu (dot) tw*

 📢 MS position for 2026 is still open (multiple positions available).
-Please email me if you would like to work under my supervision.
+Please email me with your resume if you would like to work under my supervision.
 ‼️ For international students: please contact me after you receive your admission; otherwise, I will ignore your email.
 Additionally, I cannot issue an acceptance letter based solely on your email.

 # Academic Service